A Handy Seller’s Guide To Staging a House While Living In It

 - Wipe handprints off the front door glass or windows

-- Empty and rinse the sink.
+- Empty and rinse the sink

 - Shut the dishwasher

-Header Image Source: (Clay Banks / Unsplash)
+Header Image Source: (Emily Wang / Unsplash)